commonhaus/foundation/README.md

 ## Core Distinctions of CF

-Drawing inspiration from [The Codehaus][codehaus], CF offers the right balance of support without overwhelming governance.
+Drawing inspiration from [The Codehaus][codehaus], CF offers a unique balance between the foundation and projects related to support governance.

 **Minimal Viable Governance:** CF embraces the "community-first" model prevalent in modern GitHub-style projects.
 While we provide foundational support, projects maintain their autonomy.